CityScope/cityscope.github.io/docsite/docs/modules/Brix/Classes/Classes.md

 #### remap_colors()
 Forces the colors to match the define colors of the cell type.
-Requires that GEOGRIDDATA is set
+Requires that GEOGRIDDATA is set.

 #### remap_interactive()